MFA & MA DEGREE PROGRAMS

-Graduate Degree programs in the Department of Theatre are designed to prepare you for a career as a professor or administrator at major colleges and universities throughout the United States or for a career in professional theatre.
+Graduate Degree programs in the Department of Theatre are designed to prepare you for a career as a professor or administrator in higher education, or for a career in professional theatre.

-Do NOT apply to the Graduate school until you have spoken to the correct faculty representative.
+Please do NOT apply to the Graduate School until you have spoken to the correct faculty representative.

-The Department of Theatre typically offers Graduate Teaching Assistantship positions in the following areas:
+The Department of Theatre offers TA positions in:

 - Acting: THR 101, THR 110, THR 201, THR 204, and IAH 241D (Integrative Arts and Humanities) as well as online courses: THR 100, THR 110 THR 330, THR 336, THR 350, and THR 421.